DeepRec-AI/DeepRec/docs/docs_en/Group-Embedding.md

 ### User API
-1. Before using Group Embedding API, you need to enable the setting`tf.config.experimental.enable_group_embedding()` parameters setting: ```fusion_type="collective"```.
-This mode will complete the initialization of the horovod module and SOK-related dependencies.
+1. Before using Group Embedding API, you need to enable the setting`tf.config.experimental.enable_group_embedding()` parameters setting:
+- ```fusion_type="collective"```.
+This mode will complete the initialization of the horovod module and SOK-related dependencies and is recommended to be used in single worker multi card Training.
+- ```fusion_type="localized"```.
+This mode is recommended to be used in single worker single card Training.

+  **Note**: The only difference between the above two modes in the use interface is that the sp_id of `collective` is suitable for the input of RaggedTensor while `localized` is suitable for the input of SparseTensor

 2. We support two levels of API.The one is`tf.nn.group_embedding_lookup_sparse` and the other is `tf.feature_column.group_embedding_column_scope` which is based on feature_column API.